OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: development-time threat
 > Permalink: https://owaspai.org/goto/datapoison/

 An attacker manipulates data that the model uses to learn, in order to affect the algorithm's behavior.
 Also called _causative attacks_.
-There are mutiple ways to do this (see the attack surface diagram in the [broad model poisong section](/goto/modelpoison/)):
+There are multiple ways to do this (see the attack surface diagram in the [broad model poisoning section](/goto/modelpoison/)):
 - Changing the data while in storage during development-time (e.g. by hacking the database)
 - Changing the data while in transit to the storage (e.g. by hacking into a data transfer)
 - Changing the data while at the supplier, before the data is obtained from the supplier